2826 Ahti: Diameter and albedo

 According to the surveys carried out by the Infrared Astronomical Satellite IRAS, the Japanese Akari satellite, and NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Ahti measures between 36.71 and 55.33 kilometers in diameter and its surface has a low albedo between 0.023 and 0.0628.

 The Collaborative Asteroid Lightcurve Link agrees best with the results obtained by IRAS, and derives a diameter of 36.60 kilometers with an albedo of 0.0479 and an absolute magnitude of 11.1.

 Naming

 This minor planet was named for the god of the sea and of fishing, Ahti (also known as Ahto), mentioned in the Kalevala, a 19th-century work of epic poetry from Karelian and Finnish oral folklore and mythology.

-The asteroid 1454 Kalevala is named after the Finish national epic.
+The asteroid 1454 Kalevala is named after the Finnish national epic.
 Ahti is also a common masculine name in Finland.
 The official naming citation was published by the Minor Planet Center on 26 May 1983 (M.P.C.
 7949).